vetstoria/energy-company-python/README.md

 | `2020-11-29 8:03` |      1606636980 |         0.0423 |
 | `2020-11-29 8:04` |      1606637040 |         0.0191 |

-In the above example, the smart meter sampled readings, in `kW`, every minute.
-Note that the reading is in `kW` and not `kWH`, which means that each reading represents the consumption at the reading time.
-If no power is being consumed at the time of reading, then the reading value will be `0`.
-Given that `0` may introduce new challenges, we can assume that there is always some consumption, and we will never have a `0` reading value.
-These readings are then sent by the smart meter to the application using REST.
-There is a service in the application that calculates the `kWH` from these readings.

 The following POST request, is an example request using CURL, sends the readings shown in the table above.

 ```console